yiyan023/Side-Projects/README.md

 - **BudgetBuddy**: an expense tracker that allows users to input transactions and regulate my spendings
 - **JackedPot (in progress!):** a mobile fitness app that allows users to track workouts at the gym
 - **FRC Vision System:** 3D Object Detection system used for my team's robot during FRC 2023 Charged Up! (my team is Team 2706 if you want to check them out)

+Note that my more completed projects are located in their own repositories.